Modern Slavery Act

-For Financial Year 2020/21
+For Financial Year 2023/24

 The Modern Slavery Act 2015 came in to force on the 29th of October 2015, with the aim of reducing and preventing modern slavery and human trafficking.
 All commercial organisations operating in the UK, with a turnover of £36 million or greater are required to publish, or make available, a Modern Slavery and Human Trafficking Statement.
 Every organisation’s Modern Slavery and Human Trafficking Statement must be reviewed, updated, and re-published each financial year.

 GBM operate in the UK only, and supply within the UK and EU only.

 Our supply chains are non-complex, and typically fall in to one of two models:

 • Purchasing from a distributor, who is authorised to distribute goods and services on behalf of the manufacturer